Making, Accepting and Refusing Invitations in English

 B: Yes, I am.
 Why do you ask?

-A: Well, my husband and I are having some friends around for lunch.
+A: Well, my husband and I are having a few friends over for lunch.
 Would you like to come?

-A: Do you have any arrangements for the weekend?
+A: Do you have any plans for the weekend?

-B: Well, I’m writing a report for work.
+B: Well, I need to finish a report for work.

-A: I was wondering if you could join us in London.
+A: I was wondering if you’d like to come with us to London.

 B: I’d love to, but I’m really busy.
 Thanks anyway.
 Maybe some other time.